makiaato/TwitchTranslationChatBot/README.md

 # STARTING/EXIT INSTRUCTIONS
+**Starting**
-**Starting**: Open bash and change the current bash position to the repository folder.
+Open bash and change the current bash position to the repository folder.
 For example, if the repository path lies at:
 ```
 C:\Users\YourUsernameIsUsuallyHere\Downloads\gitProjects\TwitchTranslationChatBot
 ```